microsoft/TypeScript-Website/packages/typescript-vfs/README.md

 // ...
 ```

 If you don't have access to `node_modules`, then you can use the TypeScript CDN or unpkg to fetch the lib files.
-This could be is up to about 1.5MB, and you should probably store the values in `localStorage` so that users only have to grab it once.
+This could be up to about 1.5MB, and you should probably store the values in `localStorage` so that users only have to grab it once.

 This is handled for you via `createDefaultMapFromCDN`.

 ```ts
 import { createDefaultMapFromCDN } from 'typescript-vfs'